xmos/sw_usb_audio/README.rst

 change listing.

 For full software documentation please see the USB Audio Software Design Guide document available from xmos.com.

+This release is built and tested using version 12 of the XMOS toolset.

 This repository contains applications (or instances) of the XMOS USB Audio Reference Design framework.
 These applications typically relate to a specific board.
 This repository contains the following: